cbordier/axway-open-docs/content/en/docs/central/connect-azure-gateway/network-traffic-azure.md

 |        |                                                                                           | 13.36.27.97    |            |              |                                    |
 |        |                                                                                           | 13.36.33.229   |            |              |                                    |

 Note: _Region_ column is representing the region where your Amplify organization is deployed.
-EU means deployed in European data center and US meaning deployed in US data center.
+EU means deployed in European data center and US means deployed in US data center.
 Be sure to use the corresponding _Host_/_Port_ for your agents to operate correctly.

 **Inbound**: